Frequently Asked Questions & General Enquiries

 When you text the tracker's phone number, it will reply back immediately with a location text.

-Just click on the Google Maps link to see the location immediately on your phone.
-You can also see the tracker moving in real-time by using online tracking, which is free to set up.
-There are many other excellent functions such as text alerts if the person strays too far, SOS button and remote listening - see the individual product page to see the full list of functions.
-You'll be surprised by what they can do!
+There are many other excellent functions such as text alerts if the person strays too far or falls, SOS button and remote listening.
 All of the functions are set up by sending specific text messages, so you can configure the device from your own mobile phone wherever you are.

 Ours Are Very Cheap To Use!

 GPS Trackers need their own SIM cards to send/receive texts, like mobile phones.
 They are not locked to any network, so you are free to use your own SIM if you have one spare.
-We offer a free pre-installed SIM, with no contracts, really cheap texts (5p each on pay as you go), and £5 of free credit when activated - click on the link for more details.
-Most customers just use locations by text and spend around £2-3 per month of credit (approx 60 location texts).
-If you happen to travel, EU roaming is also included!
+We offer a free pre-installed SIM, with no contracts and very cheap ongoing usage - click on the link for more details.

 Please click here to read the page all about locations (opens in a new window).